noxsicarius/Epoch-Admin-Tools/README.md

 	> If you do not have an antihack line at all ***DO NOT*** add this code, just skip this step.

 1. Save init.sqf
-1. Now go into the admintools folder and open AdminList.sqf
+1. Now go into the admintools folder and open ***AdminList.sqf***
 1. Open the AdminList.sqf you coppied to your desktop.
-1. Copy all of the UIDs from the old Adminlist to your new one.
+1. Copy all of the UIDs from the old Adminlist to your new one. ***DO NOT simply replace the file.
+There are new edits in the AdminList.sqf***
-1. Go

 #### You have now successfully and correctly updated your tools.